khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Header

 A table header is the row at the top of the table that helps identify the columns below.
 The header provides clarity if data is non-descriptive or ambiguous.

-Labels in a header should be short, descriptive, and relevant.
-Avoid headers that are too long for the content in the rows below, and use title-case capitalization for table headers and labels.
+Always use column or row headers unless the table content is self-descriptive, like names, dates, and so on.
+Headers should be short, descriptive, and relevant.
+Avoid headers that are too long for the content in the rows below, and use title-case.

-Always use column or row headers, unless all columns in a table have self-descriptive content, like names, dates, and so on.
-For example, a header in Audit Events is redundant:

-Todo: Add live component block with code example of Audit Events table

-### Cells

-A cell’s width and height will change according to its content.

-It is possible to hyphenate the text inside table cells, but note that hyphens are language sensitive.
-The ability to find break opportunities depends on the language, defined in the `lang` attribute of a parent element, and support depends on the specific browser.

 ### Columns

-Avoid making all the columns an even width.
-The table columns should be sized according to the data they contain.
-Columns of small content should be narrow, while columns of paragraphs should be relatively wide.
+Columns should be ordered by priority or in a way that tells a story with the data.
+Size columns according to the data they contain rather than making them all an even width.
+For example, columns of small content should be narrow, while columns of paragraphs should be relatively wide.
 Allow the browser to lay out the tables according to the viewport size.

 ### Rows

 Rows can have a mix of read-only and editable cells with content populated by users.
-When designing a table, make sure the cells work well together and fit nicely in the rows.

 ### Layout